Exploring How Generative MLLMs Perceive More Than CLIP with the Same Vision Encoder: Benchmarks and Additional Evaluations

-For LLaVA-1.5, the questions used for evaluation are listed in Table~\ref{tab:prompts}.
-Then the question is concatenated with the fixed prompt template (``USER: $<$image$>\backslash n$(question) ASSISTANT:'').
+We compare the score-based evaluation, VQAScore~\citep{lin2024evaluating}, and the standard response-based evaluation for Generative MLLMs on What'sUp.
+Response-based evaluation requires a question accompanied by a given image as the input, and the questions used for LLaVA-1.5's evaluation are listed in Table~\ref{tab:prompts}.
+Then, the question is concatenated with the fixed prompt template (``\texttt{USER: <image>\textbackslash n\{question\} ASSISTANT:}'').
 Considering the position bias in LLMs~\citep{wang2024eliminating}, we exchange the position of two prepositions in the question with 50\% probability on COCO-spatial and GQA-spatial benchmarks for fair results.
 On the What'sUp benchmark, the orders are always the same for two images.
-Then, we evaluate the outputs by keyword matching since we observe that the output is quite structured.
+Then, we use greedy decoding to ensure reproducibility and evaluate the outputs by keyword matching since we observe that the outputs of Generative MLLMs are quite structured, showing their strong instruction-following ability.

-The reason why we use different commands after the main question (e.g., ``Answer left or right'', ``Choose from the two options'', and ``Give a short answer'') is that we found the LLaVA-1.5 model sensitive to such command.
-We tried ``Answer on or under'' for the On/Under subset in What’sUp Subset A, and the model accuracy is quite low.
-This is one of its limitations that deserves future research.
-However, we aim to show that LLaVA-1.5 can extract such information, so we use the best prompt to showcase its ability.
+The reason why we use different commands after the main question (e.g., ``\texttt{Answer left or right}'', ``\texttt{Choose from the two options}'', and ``\texttt{Give a short answer}'') is that we find the LLaVA-1.5 model sensitive to such command.
+For instance, we try ``\texttt{Answer on or under}'' and ``\texttt{Answer with under or on}'' for the On/Under subset in What’sUp Subset A, and the model accuracy is quite low.
+For Phi-3-V-3.8B and LLaMA-3-V-8B, we try these prompts and pick the one with the highest accuracy.
+This is one of their limitations that deserves future research.
+However, we aim to show that they can extract such information, so we use the best prompt to showcase its ability.